Hemanth4176/water-quality-monitoring/README.md

 # Water Quality Monitoring Project

 This README documents the **data acquisition, extraction, preprocessing, and analysis** part of the project.
-(Backend, database, and dashboard components are documented separately.)
+(Backend, database,analysis,dashboard components are documented separately(In All Integration).)

 ---